jeffnyman/improbable-mission/README.md

 # Progress

-In terms of my second "release" (and keep in mind this is a pedagogical project!), there were a few things I needed to prove to myself in the form of questions:
+With my second "release" (and keep in mind this is a pedagogical project!), there were a few things I needed to prove to myself in the form of questions:

 - Can I load sprites?
 - Can I display sprites?